maitray16/ML-AI-Notebooks/README.md

 # ML-AI-Notebooks
-This repository contains examples from various machine learning and deep learning technologies.
+This repository contains examples on various machine learning and deep learning technologies combined from different tutorials and examples.